MEMO: Schools & Communities First Will Be Critical to California’s Recovery and Reinvestment

 Even a recent partisan study commissioned by opponents of Schools & Communities First found that the initiative would result in a net gain of more than 20,000 new jobs.

 Schools & Communities First would also implement new tax relief for businesses, eliminating the business personal property tax entirely for small businesses while all other businesses would enjoy exemptions up to $500,000.
 This ensures every single business in California would benefit as they recover from this crisis.

 Only fraction of top corporations benefit from current system, while costs have shifted to homeowners

-According to the University of Southern California study referenced above, 78% of the new revenue would come from only 6% of commercial and industrial properties – illustrating the fact that a fraction of top corporations have overwhelmingly benefited from the current system.
+According to a study on the measure, only 10% of the most expensive commercial and industrial properties would generate 92% of the revenue – illustrating the fact that a fraction of top corporations have overwhelmingly benefited from the current system.
 Moreover, according to the UC Santa Cruz report referenced above, “economic efficiency benefits far outweigh the few costs, which are concentrated among only 8 percent of commercial parcels worth $5 million or more.”